vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 - VMware does not support the use of nested ESXi hosts, namely running ESXi in virtual machines.
 Deploying vSphere Integrated Containers Engine to a nested ESXi host is acceptable for testing purposes only.
 - If you deploy a VCH onto an ESXi host that is not managed by vCenter Server, and you then move that host into a cluster, the VCH might not function correctly.
+- Clusters that do not implement DRS do not support resource pools.
+If you deploy a VCH to a cluster on which DRS is disabled, the VCH is created in a VM folder, rather than in a resource pool.
+This restricts your ability to configure resource usage limits on the VCH.

 ### ESXi Host Firewall Requirements <a id="firewall"></a>